The Island of Doctor Moreau: Historical context

-The novel has been criticised as lacking a scientific basis to form the plot of the story.
-It has almost 5,000 reviews on Goodreads, with an average rating of 3.73 out of 5.
+In his preface to The Works of H.G.
+Wells, Volume 2, The Atlantic Edition (1924), Wells explains that The Island of Dr. Moreau was inspired by the trial of Oscar Wilde.

 The Island of Doctor Moreau in popular culture

 The novel has been adapted to films and other media on multiple occasions.
 In addition, the novel has influenced many fictional works.
 The following are some of the works which are related to the character of Dr. Moreau and his story: